AzonMedia/guzaba-platform/README.md

 ## Introduction

-Guzaba Platform is a front end and plugin management system for [Guzaba2 Framework](https://github.com/AzonMedia/guzaba2).
+[GuzabaPlatform](https://github.com/AzonMedia/guzaba-platform) is a plugin based system for building applications ranging from presentational websites to corporate applications.
+It is based on the [Guzaba 2 Framework](https://github.com/AzonMedia/guzaba2).

 ## Deployment in containers